FOR IMMEDIATE RELEASE: September 27, 2012

 CONTACT: Kent Love, director of communications, 517-432-6959; firstname.lastname@example.org

-MSU Law Hosts Symposium on Indian Tribes and Human Rights Accountability
+MSU Law Hosts Dr. Karen Mock for a Presentation on Multiculturalism and Human Rights

 Michigan State University College of Law, a leading institution of legal education with a long history of educating practice-ready attorneys, prepares future lawyers to use ethics, ambition, and intellect to solve the world's problems.
 As one of only a few private law schools affiliated with a major research university, MSU Law offers comprehensive interdisciplinary opportunities combined with a personalized legal education.
 After 100 years as a private and independent institution, the affiliation with MSU has put the Law College on an upward trajectory of national and international reputation and reach.
 MSU Law professors are gifted teachers and distinguished scholars, its curriculum is rigorous and challenging, and its facility is equipped with the latest resources—all affirming MSU Law's commitment to educating 21st-century lawyers.